 How Startups Should Avoid Banking Overreach

-Many startups want a sophisticated account immediately, but the first priority is often a bank that can understand and approve the current company.
-The founder can later add another account when the company has revenue, staff, investors or more complex financial needs.
+Many startups want a sophisticated account immediately, but the first priority is usually a bank that can understand and approve the current company.
+The founder can add another account later when the company has revenue, staff, investors or more complex needs.
 This staged approach is often more realistic than trying to start with the most demanding bank relationship before the business has evidence.

 FAQ